kawacode/gorequest/README.md

 		"content-type",
 		"user-agent",
 		"testtoken",
 	}
-	bot.HttpRequest.Request.PHeaderOrderKey = []string{ // Used to order the Pseudo headers in the request.
-		":authority",
-		":path",
-		":scheme",
-		":method",
-	}
 	gorequest.HttpRequest(&bot)               // A function that is used to send a request to the server. println(bot.HttpRequest.Response.Source) // Printing the response from the server.